Voice Recording for Beginners

-You’ll have to work out where to wear your lavalier microphone — the usual place is on your chest, clipping it to the button placket of your shirt or blouse, or to your tie if you’re wearing one for the occasion.
+The usual place to wear a lavalier microphone is on your chest, clipping it to the button placket of your shirt or blouse, or to your tie if you’re wearing one for the occasion.
 A caveat: avoid having the cable rub against your clothes when you move — this may create noises that can ruin your recording, but with a little practice you’ll find out how to avoid it.
-Another caveat: if you use a microphone that has its own batteries, don’t forget to switch it off after recording; and, while the batteries will last quite a while if you do this, have replacement batteries ready.

 Of course, if you have the money to spend and the expertise to spend it wisely, there’s nothing better than a good “real” microphone with a pop screen and a microphone stand in front of you.
 Pay attention to connectivity, though!

 4.2.
 Recording Device

-A very good choice, both in terms of quality and usability, is a hand-held audio recorder, for instance by Roland, Tascam or Zoom.
+A good choice, both in terms of quality and usability, is a hand-held audio recorder, for instance by Roland, Tascam or Zoom.
 They aren’t that expensive, and they will serve your recording needs for a long time (I have mine for more than 10 years now, far longer than any computer, camera or cell phone).
-Despite their built-in pair of stereo microphones, you will still want an external one.
+Despite their built-in pair of stereo microphones, you will still have to get an external one.
 Most microphones that require low-voltage external power can be powered by most audio recorders, provided that they can be plugged in.
 (Note: do not confuse a proper hand-held audio recorder with those voice recorders for office use!)
 USB microphones will not work.